-- Review at least annually the size, composition and profile of the Board. - Review at least annually the performance of the Board as a whole. - Review annually the performance of individual directors, including with respect to minimum attendance guidelines, diligence, avoidance or handling of conflicts of interest and compliance with respect to their statutory and common law duties. - Evaluate the performance of the Chairman of the Board. - On an annual basis, recommend and bring forward to the Board, a list of corporate governance issues for review, discussion or action by the Board or a committee. - On an annual basis, review the indemnification polices of the Company, general liability insurance policy and directors' and officers' insurance policy.
+- Review at least annually the size, composition and profile of the Board. - On an annual basis, recommend and bring forward to the Board, a list of corporate governance issues for review, discussion or action by the Board or a committee. - · On an annual basis, review the indemnification polices of the Company, general liability insurance policy and directors' and officers' insurance policy.